 Once enrolled into a program, students will complete the orientation module.
 The module explains the best practices for conducting online learning, overall operation of the online platform, procedures for troubleshooting problems and contacting the technical support team, and general school policy as it applies to the online format.

 Game Design master of science program applicants should have extensive academic coursework in Computer Animation, Game Art, Game Design, Game Development, Mobile Development, or Software Development.
 Applicants are strongly encouraged to review the Game Design master of science curriculum before applying to ensure they have acquired the requisite skills in order to be successful in the program.

 An applicant’s career objectives will be considered as part of an admissions decision.

-Online students who have at least five years of management and/or leadership experience may be eligible for credit by examination (CE) for the following graduate degree programs: Business Intelligence master of science, Entertainment Business master of science, or Internet Marketing master of science.
+Online students who have at least five years of management and/or leadership experience may be eligible for credit by examination (CE) for the following graduate degree programs: Business Intelligence master of science, Digital Marketing master of science, or Entertainment Business master of science.
 A maximum of five courses may be considered for credit by examination.

 Prospective students will be asked to submit their undergraduate transcript, a resume, and a letter of intent to qualify for credit by examination.
 The final decision to allow CE tests rests with the Program Director of the graduate degree program.
 Not all courses in these programs are eligible for credit by examination, and students must achieve a score of 85 percent or better in order to receive credit.
 A majority of the credits required for a graduate degree program must be completed at Full Sail University.